jrenaud90/CyRK/README.md

 **Runge-Kutta ODE Integrator Implemented in Cython and Numba**

 CyRK provides fast integration tools to solve systems of ODEs using an adaptive time stepping scheme.
-CyRK can accept differential equation functions that are written in pure Python, njited numba, or cython-based cdef classes.
+CyRK can accept differential equations that are written in pure Python, njited numba, or cython-based cdef classes.
 These kinds of functions are generally easier to implement than pure c functions.
 Using CyRK can speed up development time while not making a huge sacrifice when it comes to performance.

 The purpose of this package is to provide some functionality of [scipy's solve_ivp](https://docs.scipy.org/doc/scipy/reference/generated/scipy.integrate.solve_ivp.html) with greatly improved performance.